telerik/justmock-docs/advanced-usage/partial-mocking.md

 # Partial Mocking

-Partial mocks allow you to mock some of the methods of a class while keeping the rest intact.
-Thus, you keep your original object, not a mock object, and you are still able to write your test methods in isolation.
+Partial mocking lets you mock specific members of a class while keeping the real implementation for all other members.
+You use a real object instance — not a full mock — and arrange only the methods you want to intercept.

+Use partial mocking when:

+* A class has some methods you want to stub and others you want to exercise with real logic.
+* You need to verify calls on a real object without replacing the entire class.
+* You want to arrange a static property or method on a non-mock instance.

 >note Partial mocking can be performed on both static and instance calls.